-Are you looking for Christmas presents ideas that will make a passionate hiker happy?
+Are you looking for presents ideas that will make a passionate hiker happy?
 Have a look at my list of carefully picked cool gifts for hikers and outdoors lovers.

-Add to that that I like to make presents that are useful and to choose them according to everyone’s personality and tastes, and you get the picture.
+I don’t know about you, but to me gifts are sometimes a bit of a headache.
+Don’t get me wrong: I love giving presents, but I don’t like going around shopping.
+Add to that that I like to make presents that are useful or purposeful, and I always try to choose them according to anyone’s personality and tastes, and you get the picture.

 40 cool gifts for hikers and outdoors lovers